Manage your Finance with Firefly III and Raspberry PI

 sudo apt install docker-compose

-Reboot or reload your profile to get docker privileges to pi user.
+Reboot or reload your profile to get docker privileges to the pi user.

 Preparing Build and Compose Files

 You will need to set your favourite values for some credentials/parameters.
-It is better to prepare their values from now, so that you will be ready to set them.
-This tutorial will include following values, so you have to change them with your ones:
+It is better to prepare their values from now so that you will be ready to set them.
+This tutorial will include the following values, so you have to change them with your ones:

-- “fireflyiiiDb” (name for database in MariaDB dedicated to your Firefly III)
+- “fireflyiiiDb” (the name for the database in MariaDB dedicated to your Firefly III)

 - “fireflyiiiUser” (user for database access in MariaDB)